eycjur/resume/en/index.md

 Interested in a wide range of technologies and studies them as a hobby.

+- Participated in AtCoder, a competitive programming contest, and has knowledge of algorithms. (rating: green)
-- Participated in ISUCON and gained insights into performance tuning.
+- Participated in ISUCON, a web service performance tuning contest, and has knowledge about performance tuning.
+(ISUCON14 134th place/out of 784 teams)
 - Interested in native app development and has developed apps using React Native.
 - Experience in game development using Unity.
 - Interested in IoT, with experience developing using Raspberry Pi.